platformplatform/PlatformPlatform/README.md

 1. Clone the repository: `git clone https://github.com/PlatformPlatform/platformplatform.git`
 2. Navigate to the root of the cloned repository and run the following command to restore the dependencies and tools of the project: `dotnet restore`
 3. Run the following command to build and run the application: `dotnet run --project account-management/Api`
 4. The application should now be running.
-You can access the API by navigating to `https://localhost:5001` or `http://localhost:5002`.
+You can access the API by navigating to `https://localhost:8443`.
 5. To run tests run the following command: `dotnet test`
 6. To debug the application, you can use an IDE like JetBrains Rider on both Windows and Mac or Visual Studio on Windows.
 Open the solution file (`PlatformPlatform.sln`) in your preferred IDE and start debugging using the built-in debugging tools.
 You can also open the `account-management/AccountManagement.sln` to work with a lightweight, self-contained system (microservice) in isolation without the [shared-kernel](/shared-kernel).